Skip to Content

 You need to sleep.

-The following two example sentences show how to use avoir besoin de in the futur proche and futur simple, the two main future tenses in French.
+The next two examples show how to use avoir besoin de in the futur proche and the futur simple, the two main future tenses in French.

 Tu vas avoir besoin de manger.
 You’re going to need to eat.